 These are the pancakes I know & love.
 It’s simple, and uncomplicated, unlike the mass-marketed American pancake.
-These are what every Irish household would have back in the ’70s & ’80s for pancake Tuesday.
-This recipe comes right out of a book belonging to my mammy which cost a shilling!
-And its serving suggestion is to “Turn the pancake onto a sheet of paper dredged with castor sugar, lemon, golden syrup or even lemon curd (my personal favourite).
+These are what every Irish household would have had back in the ’70s & ’80s for pancake Tuesday.
+This recipe is how my mum made pancakes.
+She would serve them with castor sugar, lemon, golden syrup or even lemon curd (my personal favourite).
 Sprinkle with a little lemon juice, roll & serve”.
 I love the simplicity of it.
 I have also been known to put all the ingredients into the bowl at once and give a mighty whisk.
-They aren’t as light though in the end.
+Although they aren’t as light though in the end.
 If you have a gang double or trebble the quantities.

 - 1 egg

 - ½ teaspoon cinnamon (optional and my addition over the years)

 - a drop of vanilla extract (optional and my addition to the original)